Budgeting 101 | Budgeting for Beginners

 Putting together your individualized budget puts you in the driver seat of what’s happening with your money.

-Before we jump right into setting everything up, please know that a budget is incredibly individual and what works for some will not work for all.
+Before we jump right into setting everything up, please know that a budget is incredibly individual and what works for some will not work for all and there are multiple different budgeting methods.

 Some people need those very specific categories.
 Some people get there through fine-tuning.

-Please take this simple budget template of what to do and figure out what works for you.
+Please take this beginners budgeting step-by-step guide of what to do and figure out what works for you.
 The goal is to simplify the process enough that you will stick with it!

 How to Make a Personal Budget in Excel